dlguswo333/old.dlguswo333.github.io/_posts/2021-08-12-cutsomize-windows-powershell.md

 Import-Module oh-my-posh
 ```

-You can pick a theme from the theme list and use it with `Set-PoshPrompt` command.
+You can pick a theme from the theme list and load it with `Set-PoshPrompt` command.
-Execute the command to get the list of themes installed on your machine:
+Execute the following command to get the list of themes installed on your machine:
 ```powershell
 Get-PoshThemes
 ```

 According to oh-my-posh [documentation](https://ohmyposh.dev/docs/fonts),
 it was designed to use ``Nerd fonts``.
+Otherwise you would see crashed square fonts.<br>
 However if you do not want to install
-one of those, you can use a theme with ``minimal`` suffix.
+one of those, you can use themes with ``minimal`` suffix.
 <br>

 Also, if you have a problem with colors such as Grey colored tokens are